-Here's the best of what Amazon has to offer for kids tech
+Best Amazon devices for kids 2022

 There are even fun modes like a campfire, color flow, firetruck, underwater, and more that your child can request from Alexa.
 The Echo Glow isn't a standalone device, so you will need to set up control for your child to access it from an Echo device.
 But, you can control it via your Alexa app on your phone if you want.

 Amazon is one of the few major brands that's constantly innovating in the kids' tech space.
 It started with tablets and has expanded into so many other areas.
-I'm really excited for the upcoming Amazon Glow projector to make it even easier for my kids to interact with long-distance relatives.
+The amazing Amazon Glow projector has made it even easier for my kids to interact with long-distance relatives.

 As a parent of young kids, it's great to have options that I feel comfortable allowing them to use, thanks to the excellent parental controls that Amazon Kids+ provides.
 So no matter where you'd like to get started in the kids' tech space, any of our trusted picks above will keep your children well entertained while still maintaining a close eye on the variety of content your loved ones consume.